David McLane

 David B. McLane is an American businessman, known primarily as a wrestling promoter and television producer.
-He was the creator of the GLOW-Gorgeous Ladies of Wrestling and WOW-Women Of Wrestling (recognized as WOW! and WOW), both nationally syndicated series.
+He is the founder of the wrestling promotions Gorgeous Ladies of Wrestling (GLOW) and Women Of Wrestling (recognized as WOW! and WOW), both nationally syndicated series.
 He also created the ESPN series of the World Roller Hockey League, Pro Beach Hockey and the Triple Crown of Polo.
-All of these programs are termed "properties" under his company banner David McLane Enterprises, Inc.
+Each aforementioned program is a property under his company banner David McLane Enterprises, Inc.

 Early life

 McLane grew up watching professional wrestling on television with his older brothers and attended live events in his hometown of Indianapolis.
 As a teenager he launched the Dick the Bruiser Fan Club, selling photographs of the wrestling star and other local professional wrestlers through mail order.
 Bruiser brought McLane in to work in the office of Bruiser's Indianapolis-based wrestling promotion World Wrestling Association (WWA).
 There he learned the ropes of promotion and marketing, eventually became the ring announcer and match commentator.
-McLane attended Indiana University, graduating in 1984.
+McLane attended Park Tudor School (class of 1979) and Indiana University in 1980.

 While continuing to work for the WWA, McLane started his own promotional company to promote live events and concerts throughout the Midwest, including the stadium presentation of the Budweiser Country Concert Tour and marketing of such groups as New Edition in select markets.

-GLOW-Gorgeous Ladies of Wrestling
+GLOW-Gorgeous Ladies of Wrestling (1986-1992)

 McLane began the first-ever all women's wrestling television program in 1986, the Gorgeous Ladies of Wrestling (GLOW).
 GLOW was a syndication ratings success, achieving superior ratings to the WWF's syndicated Superstars series, which launched at the same time and was frequently shown in adjacent timeslots on the same stations.
 Shot in a showroom at the Riviera Hotel and Casino in Las Vegas, the show garnered a cult following.
 McLane served as the ring announcer, solo play by play announcer and owner of the company.

 The strong cult following led Netflix to produce GLOW (TV series) based on McLane's original creation.
 The series, produced by Orange is the New Black creator Jenji Kohan launched on June 23, 2017.
 Netflix's second season of GLOW was released for streaming on June 29, 2018.